 Photo credit: The Motley Fool

-High oil prices have fueled Exxon's stock for decades.
-So, if you think the days of $100 oil are gone, think again.
-To help investors get rich off of rising oil prices on a stock other than Exxon, our top analysts prepared a free report that reveals three stocks that are bound to soar as oil prices climb higher.
+Oil prices over $100 are going to keep gas prices high.
+While that will cause some pain at the pump, it could yield profits for you if you are positioned to profit from $100 oil.
+To help investors like you get rich off of rising oil prices, our top analysts prepared a free report that reveals three stocks that are bound to soar as oil prices climb higher.
 To discover the identities of these stocks instantly, access your free report by clicking here now.

 Copyright © 1995 - 2013 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.